 So when you find yourself thinking, what is branding?
 Remember that it’s MUCH more than just the logo and color palette you’ve chosen.

 Branding is an experience delivered to your audience that is so memorable it keeps them coming back for more!
 Tweet that!

 Your brand story is something you may have heard more about.
 Stories are powerful.
 People relate to stories and they transcend culture and language in a way that many other aspects of branding can’t.

 In the example about Anthropologie, they tell a story about the person that shops at their store.
-With every decision they make, from the displays in the windows to the clothes on the mannequins and the candles they burn, they’re trying to tell the story of the type of woman that shops at Anthropologie.
-If you are that woman, you’ll love this story, whether you speak English or not, whether you’re from a different culture (as I am) or not.
+From their displays to their clothes to their candles, they’re telling the story of the woman that shops at Anthropologie.
+If you are that woman, you’ll love this story.
+It doesn’t matter if you speak English or not or whether you’re from a different culture (as I am).

 An element commonly used to tell stories, specifically online, is your voice.
-In a place like the internet, where people will mostly be reading or seeing what your brand is about, you’ll want to communicate your story with your voice and your visuals.
+On the internet, people either read or see your message.
+You’ll want to communicate your story with your voice and your visuals.

 So what do I mean by voice?